Enter the Matrix: Reception

-Enter the Matrix received "mixed or average" reviews according to video game review aggregator Metacritic.
+Enter the Matrix received "mixed or average" reviews according to video game review aggregator website Metacritic.

 Two critics from Electronic Gaming Monthly gave it "bad" scores; another later admitted that his "average" score for the game was more positive than the game actually deserved.
 Mark MacDonald was especially scathing, writing "In more than 20 years of playing games, I have never seen a console game as obviously unfinished and rushed to market as Enter the Matrix. ...
 This game is a complete mess, and that's the only thing complete about it."

 GameSpot listed Enter the Matrix in several of their "Dubious Honors" lists at the end of 2003, including their five most disappointing titles of the year.
 One common complaint was that players wanted to play as trilogy protagonist Neo rather than secondary characters Ghost and Niobe, an issue Shiny Entertainment addressed with their later Matrix game Path of Neo.

-"Did you know that the Matrix runs best on a specific processor and video card?
-And here all this time you thought it just needed human batteries...".